GAD Distinguished Lecture

 2018 GAD Distinguished Lecture by

 This year’s Distinguished Lecture was by award-winning Cuban-American anthropologist and writer Professor Ruth Behar of the University of Michigan.

 “Anthropology and the Search for Home: Reflections of an Immigrant Ethnographer.”

 Pico Iyer has said that, in our time, “home has less to do with a piece of soil than a piece of soul.”
-Behar’s lecture will address the complex topic of what home signifies in our era of massive displacement.
-Delving into her own immigrant story and her ethnographic journeys to Spain, Mexico, and Cuba, Behar will reflect on the complex ways that vulnerability informs her work and attempt to speak about the current immigration crisis and its meaning for anthropology.
+Behar’s lecture addressed the complex topic of what home signifies in our era of massive displacement.
+Delving into her own immigrant story and her ethnographic journeys to Spain, Mexico, and Cuba, Behar reflected on the complex ways that vulnerability informs her work and spoke about the current immigration crisis and its meaning for anthropology.

 Regna Darnell gave the 2016 GAD Distinguished Lecture, Who Was Franz Boas?
 How Do We Know?
 And Why Should We Care?
 (PDF) on the Franz Boas Papers Project and the cultivation of indigenous partnerships to recontextualize the material that is an ongoing part of it at the 115th Annual Meeting of the American Anthropological Association, Minneapolis, Nov.
 18, 2016.

 Jonathan Marks, Professor of Anthropology at University of North Carolina at Charlotte, gave the GAD Distinguished Lecture at the 114th Annual Meeting of the American Anthropological Association, Denver, Nov.
 20, 2015.

 Dr. Richard Kurin, Under Secretary for History, Art and Culture, Smithsonian Institute, gave the 2014 GAD Distinguished Lecture in Washington, D.C., December 5, 2014.